LArSoft/larsoft.github.io/wiki/LArSoft_Release_Build_Preliminary_Steps.md

 -   The latest release of larreltools will be available on larsoft cvmfs
 -   larreltools is available from [SciSoft](http://scisoft.fnal.gov/scisoft/packages/larreltools/)

-Make a new working directory and checkout the code(#Make-a-new-working-directory-and-checkout-the-code) {.wiki-class-count}
+Make a new working directory and checkout the code
 ----------------------------------------------------------------------------------------------------------

 -   tagLar mkdir \<new\_release\> \<working\_dir\>